Visit BenQ Education Website for Education Solutions

 Medical Grade Touch Technology for Safer Collaboration

-In interactive learning environments, students use interactive boards, such as interactive flat panels (IFPs) to do group activities together and solve a problem side by side on the same display surface using just a finger.
+In interactive learning environments, students use interactive flat panels, such as interactive flat panels (IFPs) to do group activities together and solve a problem side by side on the same display surface using just a finger.
 While these activities help students to learn and succeed, they can also rapidly and unknowingly spread dangerous pathogens through touch.
 As the use case for IFPs in the classrooms soar, educators now have to think about how to limit the spread of these germs.

 Although this is a new problem for education, hospitals have been aware of the challenge of delivering quality care using the latest touch-enabled equipment for years.
 This has led to the development of medical-grade anti-microbial materials, such as nano-ionic silver.
 Many items found in a surgical theater have integrated anti-microbial protection such as surgical lighting, touch panels, and other devices that are handled frequently to avoid cross-contamination.